algoan/fake-open-banking-data/README.md

 - [France 🇫🇷](./samples/fr): French Personae (accounts and transaction's description are written in French).
 - [UK 🇬🇧](./samples/en/): United Kingdom Personae (accounts and transaction's description are written in English en-GB)
+- [Spain 🇪🇸](./samples/es/): Spanish Personae (accounts and transaction's description are written in Spanish)